Are LLMs Really Not Knowledgeable? Mining the Submerged Knowledge in LLMs' Memory: Abstract

 \section{Abstract}

-Large language models (LLMs) have shown promise as potential knowledge bases, yet they often struggle with question-answering tasks and are prone to hallucinations.
-While previous research attributes these issues to knowledge gaps in the model's parameters, our investigation reveals a different phenomenon: LLMs often retain correct knowledge even when generating incorrect answers.
-Through analysis of model's internal representations, we find that correct answers frequently appear among high-probability tokens despite not being selected as final outputs.
-Based on this observation, we introduce \metricname, a new metric to assess knowledge retention independent of expression accuracy.
-Our extensive experiments demonstrate that LLMs store significantly more knowledge than their QA performance suggests.
-Building on these findings, we develop \methodname, a method to improve answer accuracy by leveraging detected but unexpressed knowledge.
-Experiments on both open-domain and specific-domain datasets show consistent improvements, with accuracy gains of up to 11.8\% on DBPedia and 6.3\% on IMDB, without requiring model retraining.
+Large language models (LLMs) have shown promise as parametric knowledge bases, but often underperform on question answering (QA) tasks due to hallucinations and uncertainty.
+While prior work attributes these failures to knowledge gaps in the model’s parameters, we uncover a complementary phenomenon: LLMs frequently retain correct knowledge even when generating incorrect or ``unsure'' answers.
+By analyzing the token-level output distributions, we find that correct answers often appear among high-probability candidates, despite not being selected.
+Motivated by this, we propose \metricname, a novel metric to evaluate latent knowledge retention independent of answer surface form.
+Our experiments reveal that LLMs possess significantly more factual knowledge than is reflected by standard QA accuracy.
+Building on these insights, we further examine the prevailing few-shot QA paradigm.
+We find that prompting strategies which allow ``unsure'' outputs can inadvertently suppress correct answers by discouraging low-confidence generation.
+We design a set of quantitative experiments to measure this suppression effect, offering practical guidance for future prompt and decoding design in knowledge-intensive tasks.